mattermost/docs/source/overview/product.rst

 Details of each offering are as follows:

-**Mattermost Team Edition** a free-to-use open source, self-hosted alternative to proprietary SaaS messaging.
+**Mattermost Team Edition** - A free-to-use, open source, self-hosted alternative to proprietary SaaS messaging.
 Team Edition is your open source "virtual office", offering all the core productivity benefits of competing SaaS solutions.
 It deploys as single Linux binary with MySQL or PostgreSQL under an MIT license.
 Features include:

 - One-to-one and group messaging, file sharing and unlimited search history
 - Native apps for iOS, Android, Windows, Mac, Linux